 Colonial Park provides monetary support and volunteer talents to the CHC, an organization which provides low cost or free outpatient health services to the working poor of Memphis.
-Click here for the latest news & events offered by the Church Health Center.
+Click here to see what the Church Health Center offers.

 Working primarily through efforts coordinated by the United Methodist Committee On Relief (UMCOR), Colonial Park provides disaster relief supplies to aid in recovery from foreign and domestic natural or manmade disasters as well as supplies to help children and families in their quest for good health and education.
 Each summer Colonial Park young adults volunteer to work a week at the UMCOR Sager Brown Depot in Baldwin, Louisiana, preparing supplies for shipment throughout the world.

 Colonial Park provides gifts of time, talents, money and prayers to this agency that provides maternity and adoptions services.